GSingh2432002/Bubble-Game/Readme.md

 │── index.html       # Main game page
 │── style.css        # Styling for the game
 │── script.js        # Game logic and interactivity
-└── assets/          # Images, sounds, and other assets
 ```

 ## 📜 How to Run the Game